 Add flour, oats, baking soda, baking powder, and salt and stir on low speed until no dry patches remain.
 Stir in chopped chocolate until just combined.

-Use a 3-tablespoon size cookie scoop to portion dough and arrange 8 portions 2 inches apart onto prepared baking sheet.
+(Note: if you have the time, I like to scoop the dough while soft and refrigerate overnight or freeze in an airtight container for up to 3 months.
+Chilled or frozen cookie dough just need an additional 2-4 minutes in the oven) To bake right away, use a 3-tablespoon size cookie scoop to portion dough and arrange 8 portions 2 inches apart onto prepared baking sheet.
 Sprinkle with coarse sea salt and bake for about 16 minutes, until golden brown around the edges.
 Carefully transfer cookies to a cooling rack until set, about 8 minutes.